+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.45 applies to Fortran

 Fortran permits a processor to supply extra intrinsic procedures.
 The processor that provides extra intrinsic procedures might be standard-conforming; the program that uses one is not.

-6.42.2 Guidance to language users
+6.45.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.45.5.

 Specify that an intrinsic or external procedure has the intrinsic or external attribute, respectively, in the scope where the reference occurs.

 Use compiler options to detect use of non-standard intrinsic procedures.